CASIO fx-82B

 Terminated: unknown

 Notes: The CASIO fx-82 series started with the CASIO fx-82, an ordinary scientific calculator.
-But But CASIO kept extending this line, turning it not into just a model number but a whole calculator series.
+But CASIO kept extending this line, turning it not into just a model number but a whole calculator series.
 Trying to make it the non-programmable scientific calculator for school use.

 So far I’ve found mention of the following types:

 Enhanced version of the CASIO fx-82A.
-Added features are the display modes, percentage operation, random number generation, round-off operation, hyperbolic functions, and an "OFF"-key instead of a slider.
+Added features are the display modes, percentage operation, random number generation, round-off operation, hyperbolic functions, and an OFF key instead of a slider.

 A reader submitted this comment on the quality difference between the CASIO fx-82B and the later series, starting with this one, the CASIO fx-82C.